Manage and track multiple compliance, risk, and governance operations

 CMS is removing a requirement that each year a state must submit a report on government service contracts that are added with those offered under the government EHB plans.

-In the future, states will no longer be able to allow insurers to substitute benefits between the categories of EHB benefits, although they do so and can still do within a performance category.
+In the future, states will no longer be able to allow insurers to substitute benefits between the categories of EHB benefits, although they can still do so within a performance category.

 Consumer expectations over the years have increased by leaps and bounds.
 With the advent of new technologies, consumers are no longer interested in the traditional insurance processes; rather, they want new-age bundled offerings.
 As insurance companies strive to improve their customer experience through automation tools that result in faster or streamlined claims processing and underwriting processes, they must consider the regulatory implications of these technologies.
 Also, integrate them into their monitoring and analysis processes to ensure fair enforcement across the board.